 The IRS will mail you a letter if your tax return has issues or errors

 If there is an issue with a tax return that requires additional review, that can add time for some taxpayers, but it varies depending on the issue.
 Many factors can affect the timing of a refund.
-Common errors the IRS is seeing this filing season include people not reporting their third Economic Impact Payments and Advanced Child Tax Credit Payments accurately.
 Tax returns with an error, incomplete information, or those affected by identity theft or fraud may take longer to process.
-If more information is needed to process the return, the IRS will send the taxpayer a letter with a request for information.
+If more information is needed to process the tax return, the IRS will send the taxpayer a letter with a request for information.

 Online tools help avoid delays